 Hakodate Airport

-Hakodate Seikan Ferry Memorial Ship Mashu Maru
+Hakodate Seikan Ferry Memorial Ship Mashu-maru (About 60 minutes)

 - Address